randyridgley/visual-etl-workshop/workshop/content/ManageData/AssignPermissions.en.md

 ![AthenaError](/images/athena-lf-error.png)

 3. Let's work on fixing this for the `players` table first and then we can apply the same concepts to the `teams` and `stats` tables to make them available to be queried.
 With the radio button on the `players` row selected drop down the **Action** dropdown button again, but this time under the **Permissions** section click `Grant`.
 This will bring up the dialog to grant access to the table for your user like below.
-For the **IAM Users and Roles** dropdown select the role `FILLINTHEBLANK`, and in the **Table Permissions** section check the `Select` and `Describe` checkboxes to give read access to the table.
+For the **IAM Users and Roles** dropdown select the role `FILLINTHEBLANK` and the `GlueExecutionRole` from the CDK script, and in the **Table Permissions** section check the `Select` and `Describe` checkboxes to give read access to the table.

 ![GrantComplete](/images/lf-grant-complete.png)